Prinzhorn/scroll-logic/README.md

 	contentLength: 23000
 });

 //Set the length of the container and the scrollable content in pixels.
-ScrollLogic doesn't care if you do vertical or horizontal scrolling. scrollLogic.setContainerLength(containerLength);
+//ScrollLogic doesn't care if you do vertical or horizontal scrolling. scrollLogic.setContainerLength(containerLength);
 scrollLogic.setContentLength(contentLength);

 //Get the scroll offset as integer.
-Can be negative or larger than (contentLength - containerLength) if bouncing is enabled.
+//Can be negative or larger than (contentLength - containerLength) if bouncing is enabled.
 //ScrollLogic doesn't do ANYTHING unless you query the offset.
 There's no animation loop or any computation going on. var offset = scrollLogic.getOffset();

 //Stop any deceleration that may be "running" and jump to the new position.
-The next `getOffset` call will return this position. scrollLogic.setOffset(newOffset);
+//The next `getOffset` call will return this position. scrollLogic.setOffset(newOffset);

 //Start a new interaction with the scrollable content.
-Usually this would be called on `touchstart`. scrollLogic.beginInteraction(offset, timestamp);
+//Usually this would be called on `touchstart`. scrollLogic.beginInteraction(offset, timestamp);

 //Once you've started a new interaction, you can add interactions.
-Usually this would be called on `touchmove`.
+//Usually this would be called on `touchmove`.
 //This is a noop if there is no active interaction created using beginInteraction. scrollLogic.interact(offset, timestamp);